State and Institutions Participating in SARA

 Before offering classes via online/distance to students who reside outside Washington state, Bellevue College, like all other higher education institutions, must obtain authorization from those states in order to offer classes to their residents.
 At this time, due to extraordinarily high costs to obtain authorization, and/or other limiting factors –

-- We regret that Bellevue College cannot offer distance education classes to students who live in Kentucky, Delaware, and Puerto Rico.
+- We regret that Bellevue College cannot offer distance education classes to students who live in Puerto Rico.

-- Other states may have restrictions for certain online programs that require licensure and/or internships, externships, clinicals and practicums.
+- Other states like CA, MA, may have restrictions for certain online programs that require licensure and/or internships, externships, clinicals and practicums.
 Please contact the Program or Student Registration Office for more information.

 Complaint Resolution Procedures